hubmannj/NWTK-Cheatsheet/Cisco.md

 ```

 ### Port Security
-Port Security is a feature used on switch access ports to restrict input to an interface by limiting and identifying MAC addresses.
+Port-security is a feature used on switch access ports to restrict input to an interface by limiting and identifying MAC-addresses.

 Switch(config)# interface <INTERFACE-ID>
 Switch(config-if)#